 For the youth age group race, three national champions were crowned: Autumn Gilhooly (12), Lila Knutson (10, third national championship) and Keegan Reilly (8, second national championship).
 Three other athletes got on the podium (Addison Reilly, second; Brianna Reilly, third; and Evie DeGeest, fourth).

 The Sanford Triathlon Team also competed in the Rip Roar Triathlon Series based out of Des Moines, Iowa.
 This year there were five races held in Iowa and Nebraska.
 The Rip Roar Triathlon series is a favorite among the Sioux Falls triathletes.

 The Rip Roar motto states that competition, whether with others or with oneself, is valuable and that triathlon is for everyone regardless of talent, training or quality of equipment.

 In those five races, a remarkable 70 out of 86 (81%) Sioux Falls athletes finished fifth or higher.

 “It was such an awesome accomplishment,” Grady said.
 “Sioux Falls has definitely become known as a great place to produce top-level triathletes.”

 Hard work and great coaching

 Grady says to finish a triathlon athletes should, at the least, swim twice a week, bike twice a week, and run twice a week.
-Her triathletes train together 3-4 times per week, but depending on their goals, they often work on their own outside of the formalized training sessions.
+Her triathletes train together three or four times per week, but depending on their goals, they often work on their own outside of the formalized training sessions.
 And while she has received a lot of well-earned credit for her team’s successes, she is quick to pass along kind words of her own.

 With national champions and Olympic hopefuls in her midst, Grady has built an elite triathlon program from the ground up in Sioux Falls.
 One swim, one bike, and one run at a time.